CoherentLabs/GameUIComponents/components/form-control/README.md

 </gameface-form-control>
 ```

-Clicking onto the submit button will make a `GET` request to `http://localhost:3000/interests?user-interests=music&user-interests=coding&user-interests=on`.
+Clicking on the submit button will make a `GET` request to `http://localhost:3000/interests?user-interests=music&user-interests=coding&user-interests=on`.

 Unchecking the `Nothing` and `Coding` checkboxes and then submitting the form will make a `GET` request to `http://localhost:3000/interests?user-interests=music`.

 ## Gameface radio group/button

-`<gameface-radion-group>` is a gameface component that represents a group with radio buttons that lets the user choose one from all and it is supported by the gameface form control.
+`<gameface-radio-group>` is a gameface component that represents a group with radio buttons that lets the user choose one from all and it is supported by the gameface form control.

 The `name` attribute is required if you want the radio group to be included in the form data when submitted.